 Otoplasty involves the treatment of prominent, asymmetrical or malformed ears.
-Dr. Robb uses advanced techniques to gently shape the ear to fit the face and head.
+Dr. Robb Jr. uses advanced techniques to gently shape the ear to fit the face and head.
 Many times, prominent ears can be a source of insecurity or bullying especially in children which can lead to decreased self image.

 A good ear reshaping candidate:

 - older than 6yrs old (adults are good candidates as well)

 - ears interfering with social interaction

 When performed on adults, Dr. Robb Jr. often performs this procedure under local anesthesia in the office and takes under an hour.

 Why can’t this procedure be performed before 6 years?

 Dr. Robb Jr. waits until patients are at least 6 years old before otoplasty because prior to this age the ear is not done growing.
 The cartilage is mature enough at this point to be gently conformed and shaped as well.
 We’ve also found that prior to 5-6 years of age, there is not much public ridiculing or bullying.
 The social implications of prominent ear can become difficult after six years of age.